MELISSA BLOCK, HOST:

 Several other Armstrong sponsors reacted today.
 Anheuser-Busch announced it will not renew its relationship with Armstrong at the end of this year.
 Energy food company Honey Stinger says it's removing Armstrong's image and endorsement from its product packaging.
 Oakley says it's reviewing the U.S. Anti-Doping Agency report, as well as its relationship with Armstrong.

 When asked today whether Nike's action and Armstrong's resignation from Livestrong is an admission by Armstrong that the report is accurate, an Armstrong spokesman said no. Tom Goldman, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.